TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 3/2 Peter 3.18.md

 ---

-But grow in the grace and knowledge of our Lord and Saviour Jesus Christ.
-To him [be] the glory both now and for ever.
+But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+To him be the glory both now and forever.
 Amen.